 The Owen Center for Teaching and Learning fosters the academic excellence of all Heidelberg students.
-The Owen Center programs include academic advising, the Writing Center, the Quant Center, Supplemental Instruction for specific courses, and Academic Success Coaching.
+The Owen Center programs include academic advising, the Writing Center, the Quant Center, Supplemental Instruction for specific courses, subject specific tutoring, and Academic Success Coaching.